 The movie industry is going through seismic changes as we enter the streaming era.
 Will fewer movies come out in theaters?
 How will Netflix weather the onslaught of new streaming services about to debut?
 And are there new opportunities for underrepresented storytellers to make their mark?

-Join New York Times pop culture reporter Kyle Buchanan, who is also The NYT’s awards season Carpetbagger columnist, as he speaks with Jordan Horowitz, producer of “La La Land,” Franklin Leonard of The Black List, an annual survey of the best unproduced screenplays, and other leading Hollywood figures about the future of movies — the subject of his story, “How Will Movies (as We Know Them) Survive the Next 10 Years?”
+Join New York Times pop culture reporter Kyle Buchanan, who is also The NYT’s awards season Carpetbagger columnist, as he speaks with producers Jordan Horowitz of “La La Land” and Stephanie Allain of “Dear White People” and Franklin Leonard of The Black List, an annual survey of the best unproduced screenplays, and other leading Hollywood figures about the future of movies — the subject of his story, “How Will Movies (as We Know Them) Survive the Next 10 Years?”

 Jordan Horowitz is an Academy Award nominated producer and the co-founder (with his wife, writer & director Julia Hart) of the film and television production company Original Headquarters.
 Most well-known for La La Land, Horowitz has also produced the following film and television: The Kids Are All Right, Counterpart, Fast Color, Miss Stevens, The Cleanse: The Keeping Room; Save The Date.
 Currently, he is in post on Stargirl for Walt Disney Studios and preparing I’m Your Woman for Amazon Studios.